 Here are 6 things our sibling care doulas recommend to help with this transition so that expanding your family can be a joyous occasion.

-- Talk about it beforehand, letting them know a new baby is on the way.
+- Talk about the upcoming birth beforehand, letting them know a new baby is on the way.

 - Read books about new babies.